radovluk/Smart-Contract-Exercise/README.md

 - **Topics**: MEV, frontrunning, backrunning, sandwich attacks, transaction fees, gas, EIP-1559, DEX arbitrage, liquidations, proposer-builder separation

 ### 09 - Vulnerabilities Detection
-- **Task**: Not yet implemented.
-Writing tests for smart contracts, discovering vulnerabilities using invariant tests and tools, competitive audits, what to do next
+- **Task**: In this exercise, you will learn how to detect vulnerabilities in smart contracts using various testing methods and tools.
+You'll work with the static analysis tool Slither, and implement different types of tests including unit tests, stateless fuzzing tests, and stateful fuzzing tests with invariants.
+You'll apply this knowledge to both a simple PiggyBank contract and a more complex DEX contract while using the Foundry development environment.
-- **Topics**: unit testing, stateless fuzz testing, invariant testing, foundry, static analysis, Slither, Mythril
+- **Topics**: unit testing, stateless fuzz testing, invariant testing, fuzzing, Foundry, static analysis, Slither
+-
 ## Getting Started

 1. Clone the repository.